Best Cartridge for Concealed Carry: Keeping It Under Wraps

 Every major ammo manufacturer produces multiple 9mm loads in all their popular target and self-defense lines.

 There is also a vast selection of firearms chambered for this popular handgun caliber.
-You can choose from easy-to-conceal subcompact options (like the single-stack Glock 43) to full-size pistols (like the Springfield XD) that are easier to shoot but much harder to conceal.
+You can choose from easy-to-conceal subcompact options (like the single-stack Glock 43) to full-size pistols (like the Springfield XD) that are easier to fire but much harder to conceal.

 The polymer Glock 19 is currently the most popular 9mm pistol in current production.
 Although this model is considered a compact pistol, its size can be difficult for smaller-framed shooters to effectively conceal.

-Other popular 9mm concealed carry handguns include the Smith & Wesson M&P Shield, the Sig P365, and the Springfield Hellcat.
+Other popular 9mm concealed carry handguns include the Smith & Wesson M&P Shield, the SIG P365, and the Springfield Hellcat.

 .380 ACP

 Designed by John Moses Browning in 1908, the .380 ACP (Automatic Colt Pistol) cartridge is basically a shorter version of the popular 9mm Luger.
-A standard 9mm round measures 9x19mm, while the .380 ACP is one millimeter shorter.
+A standard 9mm round measures 1.169" long, whereas the .380 ACP's overall length measures 0.984" (0.185" shorter).

 Energy and Penetration